Faculty Expertise Addressing community issues

 Closing the Achievement Gap between High-poverty Schools and Low-poverty Schools Dr. Rody Borg, Dr. Mary O. Borg, Dr. Harriet A. Stranahan

 The achievement gap is examined between low-income minority students in inner city (high-poverty) schools and their white high-income counterparts who attend suburban (low-poverty) schools.
+Published in 2012 in the Research in Business and Economics Journal.

 Prepared for the Jacksonville Public Education Fund report analyzing the change in enrollment patterns throughout Duval County Public Schools and the need for boundary changes and adjustments in facility use.